Total Blocking Time and First Input Delay

 Minimize main thread work

-- Minify CSS files and Optimize CSS delivery
+- Minify CSS files and Remove Unused CSS

 These options will minimize main thread work and along with WP Rocket automatically compressing it with GZIP help with transferring smaller file sizes